Uvacoder/uvacodernotes10b/docs/linux/linux.md

   - `[program] !!` - run previous command using [program].
 - `lsusb` - list USB devices.
 - `lsblk` - list information about block devices.
-- `uptime` - tell how long the system has been running.
 - `env` / `printenv` - list all environmental variables.
 - `free` - display amount of free and used memory in the system.
 - `df` - report file system disk space usage.